Religion in Belarus: Judaism

 The first Jewish communities appeared in Belarus at the end of the 14th century and continued to increase until the genocide of World War II.
 Mainly urban residents, the country's nearly 1.3 million Jews in 1914 accounted for 50 to 60 percent of the population in cities and towns.
 The Soviet census of 1989 counted some 142,000 Jews, or 1.1 percent of the population, many of whom have since emigrated.
 Although boundaries of Belarus changed from 1914 to 1922, a significant portion of the decrease was the result of the war.
 In late 1992, there were nearly seventy Jewish organizations active in Belarus, half of which were country-wide.

 Islam

 Muslims in Belarus are represented by small communities of ethnic Tatars.
 All of them are followers of Sunni Islam.
 Some of these Tatars are descendants of emigrants and prisoners of war who settled in Belarus, from the Volga Region, after the 11th century.
 In 1997 there were 23 Muslim communities, including 19 of those in the Western regions of Belarus.

 Neopaganism

-Paganism in Belarus is mostly represented by Rodnovery, the Slavic neopaganism.
-Uladzimir Sacevič is a Rodnover leader.
+Paganism in Belarus is mostly represented by the Slavic Native Faith, a new religious movement.

+Freedom of religion

+In 2020, Freedom House rated Belarus' religious freedom as 1 out of 4.